 Answer: Jennie Chinn, executive director, Kansas State Historical Society, 6425 SW Sixth Ave., Topeka, KS 66615-1099.

 Question: To whom should questions and requests be addressed?

-Kansas State Historical Society, Cultural Resources Division, 6425 SW Sixth
+Kansas Historical Society, Cultural Resources Division, 6425 SW 6th

 Ave., Topeka, KS 66615-1099.